Nytelife26/transparency/views/abstract.md

 hear in order to get into power and then do whatever they wish once they have the chair.
 It is a selfish notion and one that is greatly harmful to society.

+It has been raised that, while all of the above is true, lying is nigh on impossible to counter.
+I disagree.
+While you may not be able to prevent people from lying altogether, you can verify the feasibility of their public promises and hold them accountable for fulfilling them once they pass into power.
+An election campaign should be approximately like building a hiring contract with the public

 ## Section B - Imperialism

 Imperialism presents itself in many forms.
 I will discuss the primary ones here.